Visit our Customer Experience Center for all of our latest demos Register Now

 PAUSE Aerobot Project

 As part of the PAUSE Mars aerobot project, OmniVision will supply CameraChips to be used in the imaging systems onboard.
 PAUSE aerobots are unmanned scientific exploration vehicles (airborne robots) designed to float like balloons for up to several months in the atmosphere of planets and moons, and are equipped to conduct sophisticated observational programs.
 PAUSE aerobots consist of a zero-pressure balloon and a prototype Mars aerobot science micro-gondola, which includes three OmniVision imagers, multiple temperature sensors, a pressure sensor, a GPS receiver, a 1GB data storage device, and a radio modem.
 The OmniVision sensors will be used to take images down, to the side and up.
 The gondola is lightweight (3.3 kg/7.25 lbs) and consumes little power (~3 watts).
 The aerobot was recently deployed twice in the Earth’s stratosphere at 35 kilometers (21.9 miles) to simulate the environment on Mars.
-More information on the project and images of the November 2004 and March 2005 successful deployments can be found at http://robotics.jpl.nasa.gov/~behar/PAUSE/PAUSE.html.
+More information on the project and images of the November 2004 and March 2005 successful deployments can be found at https://robotics.jpl.nasa.gov/~behar/PAUSE/PAUSE.html.

 MicroLink Nanosatellite Project

 MicroLink-1 (formerly called NanoSpace-1), the first nanosatellite (<10 Kg), is a new breed of small, highly capable spacecraft consisting largely of enabling micro- and nanotechnologies.
 MicroLink-1 strives to be the front runner of the revolution in pico/nanosatellite architectures.
 MicroLink-1 is the first satellite whose design was based on a multifunctional microsystems approach.
 In the upcoming MicroLink space mission, a microsatellite and a nanosatellite are launched jointly.
 Once in orbit the two are separated.
 Onboard the spacecraft, OmniVision sensors will be used to take images of Earth and to monitor the satellite separation.
 The sensors will be packaged into ultra-miniaturized MultiChip-Modules (MCM) reducing the overall camera size by an order of magnitude over current state of the art imaging technologies.
 MicroLink-1 is currently under development at the Angstrom Aerospace Corporation (AAC) in Uppsala, Sweden, which will commercialize the research performed there on the Nanospace-1 spacecraft platform.
 NanoSpace studies are funded by the Swedish National Space Board.
 Microlink-1 is expected to be launched in 2009.
-For more information on the MicroLink-1, please visit http://www.aaerospace.com or http://www.micro-link.se/.
+For more information on the MicroLink-1, please visit https://www.aaerospace.com or https://www.micro-link.se/.

 Safe-Harbor